knobs-dials/wolforward/README.md

 # wolforward

+Supports Wake-on-LAN when you have more than one target in a network.

+It can
-A unicast-to-broadcast relay server for Wake-on-LAN packets.
+- be a unicast-to-broadcast relay server for  packets

-Also a WOL-packet sender (unicast or local broadcast).
+- be a CLI wol-sending tool (unicast or local broadcast)

-Useful when you have  more than one thing to wake up, and a host that is always on (to run this service).

-The idea is that:
+The setup this supports:
 - you use an online WOL tool to send to your home IP (unicast)
 - your set your modem up to forward to this service (still unicast)
-- this service broadcasts it locally
+- this service broadcasts it locally (on its subnet)

 Install
 ===
-It's an independent script, and the defaults should work fine for most cases.

-Currently needs one argument, the pidfile.
-If you don't care specify /dev/null.

-Since it must bind to port 7 and/or 9 to be useful, you will need the rights for that.

-Upstart
-====
-You may well want to run it at boot.
+It's an independent script relying only on python standard library.

+You probably want to configure it as a service - it'll imply the rights to bind to privileged ports (7 and/or 9) and it'll start at boot time.

 My upstart script looks something like:

         description     "WOL forwarder"